 WebGL Microsite, Kiosk Experience

 Most people don’t know precisely what they want in a smartphone device…until they see it.
 Who goes in asking for the world’s first dual curved display smartphone featuring a 5.1” Quad HD screen with 64-bit Octa-Core processing and built-in quick-speed wireless charging?
 Even we don’t truly understand what the hell we’d need an Octa-Core processor in a phone… But we digress.
 Samsung needed to introduce their newest Samsung Galaxy S6 Edge in a way that let consumers really understand it.
 Or better yet, hold it.
 We teamed up with R/GA to create something that would not only give users the ins and outs of the technology, but also the feeling of holding it in their very own hands.

 A Virtual Test Drive

-The site can be driven in three ways.
-Through a simple clickable navigation menu at the bottom of the site, or with their mouse, moving the phone around in different angles to find each vignette.
+There are three ways to explore.
+The first is through a simple, clickable navigation menu at the bottom of the site.
+Second is with a mouse, moving the phone around in different angles to find each vignette.
 The third, and one of the coolest features of this project, is the ability to use your own phone as a controller for the virtual Galaxy S6.
 To do this, the user visits the site on their phone and enters a code that’s prompted on their desktop browser.
 Once that’s done, the user takes control of the S6, turning, twisting and tumbling their own device while watching the S6 mimic the movement on their desktop.